Who are we?

 - Keep an eye out for AMSA call-outs for policy writers, working group members, representative roles and even Project Coordinator positions

-AMSA Reproductive Rights also collaborates with local Global Health Groups to put together Red Party, a nation-wide ‘Red Event’ fundraising for HIV/AIDs charities.
+AMSA Sexual and Reproductive Health also collaborates with local Global Health Groups to put together Red Party, a nation-wide ‘Red Event’ fundraising for HIV/AIDs charities.
 In 2018, we hope to promote greater collaboration between universities cross each state, and within universities by integrating Red Parties with Red Weeks.
 As we continue to grow, Reproductive Rights hopes to strengthen Red Parties and Red Weeks alongside AMSA GH, as a collective of global health initiative to ensure further engagement of medical students in years to come.

 Here are some handy links: